 Here are some of the main resources you’ll need to assess to be able to accomplish your goals effectively.

 Time: Estimate how much time it will take to build a functional system in comparison to the time needed to evaluate existing solutions.
-Is custom-built software going to fit into a reasonable time frame?
+Is a custom solution going to fit into a reasonable time frame?
 On the other hand, software development takes time.
 Think carefully about whether your engineering team has the availability to work on an in-house solution.